bitsofcotton/p2/README.md

     catgr 3 < 0 | p e 3 | p h | p t 1e3 | p f 3 | grep -v nan | grep -v "\[ 0,  0,  0\]" | uniq | python3 cr.py m

     # once we code and upload here also someone observed our code as a optimization, the jammer intension can affects us also this causes the universal invariant we made hypothesis slips.
-    # we embryonic believing such a condition, so we close with them except for large update around logics to backup here.
+    # we strongly believing such a condition or totally our computer is infected from deep inside low layers, so we close with this repository except for large update around logics to backup here or some small fixes.

 # Another Download Sites (Leave)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing